Cyberlurch/NewsAgent2/README.md

 ## Email delivery

 - Reports are generated in Markdown, converted to HTML for email clients, and include a plaintext alternative.
 - Run metadata is attached as a `.txt` file for troubleshooting, while the email body omits the metadata block for readability.
-For Cybermed, the body keeps a minimal “Run Metadata” header as an anchor but the summary lines are removed; the full metadata stays in the attachment.
+Cybermed emails also suppress the metadata text from the visible body while keeping the attachment intact.
 - Cyberlurch weekly/monthly/yearly reports omit a separate “Sources” section; source links live inside **Top videos (this period)**.
 The Cyberlurch Daily still includes “Sources”.
 - The yearly cadence sends to the union of daily/weekly/monthly recipients for the selected report (deduplicated).